 What to do when you reached your maximum limit but still have more basement to cover?
 You end up with loops.
 A total of six loops in this basement connect to a manifold/collector, or distribution centre.
 You now understand that water needs to supply and return from loops going into something called a manifold.
 Brilliant!
 You’re a Grade A genius now, *in a Jeremy Clarkson voice*

 True Story: On Orest’s day first day back from his 2017 Euro Tour Pt.2, he invited Agent C to The Yellow Cup Cafe in Etobicoke.
 Whilst eating their delicious sandwiches and having secret conversations, a German home renovation magazine finds itself onto the table.
 Orest goes on about how a reverse return loop layout should be the only way to go when installing floor heating.
 I kid you not.
 They both agreed – and the rule became from now on – to install reverse return heating loops every time!

 Here is the page from the article.
 Notice where the arrow is pointing.
 Normally you would run your loops up and down the room until you’re done.
 FALSCH!
 You could do better.

 A reverse return layout method distributes the heat evenly across the slab.
-It achieves more comfort, and it looks hot like your ____?
-All the European heating instagramers do it this way and girls seem to like my style.
-This is one step towards building better Mechanical Rooms and gaining higher performance.
+It achieves better comfort and more efficiency.
+All the European heating instagramers do it this way and it seems like North Americans are getting laughed at for once again being uneducated.
+This is one step towards building better Mechanical Rooms and gaining higher performance out of your boiler.
 So lets go buy some PEX, plan some loops, get layed, and have a party!